RhodoResearchNetwork/RRN-Classification/taxonomy_notes/species_notes/Rhododendron_sikkimense.md

 Rhododendron sikkimense is an invalid & unplaced named in the WFO June 2025 data http://list.worldfloraonline.org/wfo-0000405461.

 ## Morphological Traits
-This species exhibits an [evergreen] leaf type and reaches heights typical of [shrub/treelet] forms.
-Notable flower characteristics include [purple] blooms and growth within an elevation range of [1000–2500m].

 ## Distribution & Habitat
 Endemic to the Sikkim.